 Zombies are popular.
 There’s “The Walking Dead”, “iZombie”, and any number of B-movies.
 My favorite Zombies (sounds like another TV show) are the ones that were part of the “British Invasion”.

-“She’s Not There” was a big hit for The Zombies that peaked at #2 in November of ’64.
+“She’s Not There” was a big hit for The Zombies that peaked at #2 (in Billboard) in November of ’64.
 The recording featured a great bass line by Chris White, an exciting Keyboard solo by Rod Argent, and a cool distinctive vocal from Colin Blunstone.
 These guys were gonna be big!